Editing DPCM Samples

 Loading DPCM Samples

 Samples are loaded by clicking the little folder icon next to the "DPCM Samples" section in the project explorer.
 FamiStudio can import samples from WAV files or from a DMC files.
 Note that importing DMC files and doing extensive processing is not recommended as these samples are very low-quality fo begin with and any extra processing will degrade it further.

-Once loaded, you can rename a sample or change its color by double-clicking on this button.
+Once loaded, you can rename a sample or change its color by clicking the gear icon (or double-clicking on it)button.
 You can also play the sample by clicking the little play button next to it:

 - Left-clicking will play the processed sample.